microsoftgraph/msgraph-sdk-java/docs/upgrade-to-v3.md

 1. Replace any reference to `ICoreAuthenticationProvider` by `IAuthenticationProvider`.
 1. Update the implementation to match the new interface.
-1. Replace any reference to `com.microsoft.graph.
+1. Replace any reference to `com.microsoft.graph`.

 > Note: if your project implements its own authentication provider, you might want to review the list of providers available with Azure identity to review whether a custom provider is still required.
-If a custom provider is still required, you should extend `BaseAuthenticationProvider` which provides a method to check whether a spefic request should be authenticated based on it's URL.
+If a custom provider is still required, you should extend `BaseAuthenticationProvider` which provides a method to check whether a spefic request should be authenticated based on its URL.

 ### Modern date and time API